effectiveosgi/eosgi-runtime/com.effectiveosgi.rt.config/README_JSON.md

 and multi-line using `/*...*/`, even though comments are not strictly supported in standard JSON.

+A file using this format must be named with the `.json` extension.

 [1]: https://www.osgi.org/developer/specifications/drafts/
      "OSGi Compendium Release 7 Specification"